Skip to main content

 Best Activities in May

-Onondaga Lake Park Cycling
+Onondaga Lake Park Trail System

-Destiny USA Shopping Complex
+Destiny USA Shopping and Entertainment Complex

-Erie Canal Museum and Historic Walking Tours
+Erie Canal Museum and Heritage Trail

-Green Lakes State Park Hiking
+Green Lakes State Park Hiking and Lake Exploration

 May Events & Festivals